gabisurita/network-labs/experiments/1_network_emulation_with_mininet.md

 *** Results: ['197 Kbits/sec', '203 Kbits/sec']
 ```

-Through a `ping` call we can verify that the packet loss in the round-trip is actually twice the loss declared on the link, probably because both h1 to h8 and h8 to h1 packages have a 15% chance to be lost.
+Through a `ping` call we can verify that the packet loss in the round-trip is actually twice the loss declared on the link, that's explained because both h1 to h8 and h8 to h1 packages have a 15% chance to be lost, so a roundtrip has about twice the change of failure for relatively low error rates.

 ```
 mininet> h1 ping h8